-The first part requires the computation of Eqs.~(\ref{eq:dEdA}) and (\ref{eq:dEdB}), and hence only depends on the choice of electronic structure algorithm, whereas the second part requires the computation of Eqs.~(\ref{eq:dA}) and (\ref{eq:dB}), and thus only depends on the generated basis set.
-The third part depends only on tensor contractions.
+The first part requires the computation of Eqs.~(\ref{eq:dEdA}) and (\ref{eq:dEdB}), hence it only depends on the choice of electronic structure algorithm.
+The second part requires the computation of Eqs.~(\ref{eq:dA}) and (\ref{eq:dB}), and thus it only depends on the generated basis set.
+The third part is simply tensor contractions.

 By dividing the chain of analytical differentiation into computational modules, we lose the capability of utilizing a single full AD computation.
 However, since each module can be independently maintained and updated, doing so can reduce the risk of code breaking due to bugs coming from external AD libraries.
 This is crucial from the perspective of developing sustainable scientific programs.
 More importantly, we now gain the flexibility to design tailored optimization for each module.